Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - List your transferable skills

-- Add any software of skills
+- Add any software of proficiency

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained through volunteer work or through internships
+- Give examples of any experience you have gained through volunteering or through internships

-- You should highlight any achievements or responsibilities you held during these roles.
+- Remark any achievements or responsibilities you held during these roles.

 References:

-- List at least two professional references
+- At least two professional references

 Does a resume letter have to be identical to a CV?